Ashok-0003/repo-3/Overview/DevOps/AKS-Configuration-Design-%2D-PDNS.md

 # Notes
 1. The above changes are done for non production
-1. Ameen Abdullah is evaluating cross tenant role assignment for SPNs to enable non production deployment.
+1. Ameen Abdullah is evaluating cross tenant role assignment for SPNs to enable non production deployment without workaround
 1. Workaround for non prod -
     >- Create a dummy PDNS in non prod tenant
     >- Link the PDNS to non prod env vnet only